Oh, boy. You know what leads to my worst decisions in both style & budget? My lack of patience, combined with a dose of vanity.

 Oh boy.
 This fail is a close cousin of number 2.
 When we were having overnight guests for the first time, I had a moment of panic that the walls in the guest room were stark naked.
 I felt the need to fill them quickly.
 The good design killer combo of impatience and vanity struck again.

 The walls are a really tough area for us.
 We have a hard time finding art in our price range that we LOVE.
 So the number of empty wall in the house can be embarrassing.
-Especially for a graphic design and decor blogger!
+Especially for a graphic designer husband and decor blogger wife!
 In most of the spaces, we’ve been patient until the perfect inspiration strikes, like the typography gallery wall in the living room.

 In a moment of weakness, I found some art that I thought would work size wise in the guest room.
 Ugh.
 Let me reiterate what we learned in step 2.
 Buying things because they are the right size is NOT okay unless you love them.